Your family’s future is our focus.

 - You and your former spouse have no property or debts

 - You and your former spouse have no children

 - You and your former spouse have already agreed on how to settle assets/debts or child issues through written agreements

-Division of Property
+How Does Division of Property Work?

-Think of it like a giant pot – all of your property gets dumped into this pot.
+Think of it as a giant pot – all of your property gets dumped into this pot.
 Everything in this pot is known as marital property.
 When you divorce, you or the court must decide how to separate this property.
 Sometimes, the process is painless; other times, it is hotly contested or downright confusing.

 Because couples share a 50/50 interest in marital property, the court presumes to divide property equally.
-However, the court has discretion to be creative with division, including awarding more than 50% of the property to one of the spouses.
+However, the court has the discretion to be creative with division, including awarding more than 50% of the property to one of the spouses.
 In any event, it is in your best interest to have an accomplished Indianapolis divorce attorney on your side.
 Division of property issues arise when: